 Unit Four asks students to demonstrate their ability to lead a meditation session and give a talk about the benefits of meditation

 Unit Five looks at how students can develop a meditation business

 Meditation teacher training courses with the British School of Meditation will help you to become fully equipped to teach your own meditation courses.
-Mary Pearson and Helen Galpin, the tutors on the course have years of experience in teaching meditation courses and welcome the opportunity to share that experience and expertise with you.
+Mary Pearson and Helen Galpin, the course directors have years of experience in teaching meditation courses.
+They are training graduates of the School to now teach the course in Cheltenham.

 The British School of Meditation is recognised by OCNSWR as an accredited provider of Meditation Teacher Training.
-OCNSWR is regulated by Ofqual.
+OCNSWR, now trading as apt awards, is regulated by Ofqual.